nyukat/GMIC/README.md

 ## How to run the code

 `run.sh` will automatically run the entire pipeline and save the prediction results in csv.
+Note that you need to first cd to the project directory and then '. ./run.sh'.
 If running the individual Python scripts, please include the path to this repository in your `PYTHONPATH`.

 We recommend running the code with a gpu.
 To run the code with cpu only, please change `DEVICE_TYPE` in run.sh to 'cpu'.